 Provide A Place Suitable For The First Days Of Life Of The Newborn Rottweiler Puppies

-Rigorous hygiene is necessary for the good health and development of the little ones because the life of a puppy at birth is particularly fragile.
+Rigorous hygiene is necessary for the excellent health and development of the little ones because a puppy's life at birth is particularly fragile.
 It is therefore recommended to provide a nursery that is easy to clean.
 Indeed, if at the beginning it is the mother who washes the newborn Rottweiler puppies by licking their anus and genitals, they will then defecate all over the place as they learn to move around.
 You will therefore have to collect urine and excrement during the first two months of their life.

 In addition, for safety reasons, it is necessary to prevent the puppies from being able to walk everywhere.
-On the other hand, the mother must be free to move around, and be able to go and eat or relieve herself whenever she wishes.
+But on the other hand, the mother must be free to move around and go and eat or relieve herself whenever she wishes.